 Preadmission Screening and Resident Review (PASRR)

 MHDS 17-038

+Incorporating the First Amendment

 Suzanne Fross

 1305 E Walnut Street, 5th Floor Des Moines, IA 50319

 Phone: 515-725-2235

 sfross@dhs.state.ia.us

 RFP Purpose.

 The purpose of this RFP is to solicit bids from experienced Preadmission Screening and Resident Review (PASRR) contractors to operate the State of Iowa’s comprehensive PASRR process, which includes Level I screenings and Level II evaluations 24 hours per day, 365 days per year for individuals who seek admission to Medicaid certified Nursing Facilities (NFs) in Iowa.
 The program also includes a wide variety of quality assurance activities, monitoring of care planning and service delivery, collection and exchange of data with the Agency, tracking of NF admissions, transfers and discharges, and PASRR related training.